 - Bake and cool the cookies according to the recipe.
 Place them in an airtight container and store in the freezer.

 You know me, I love to make Good Cheap Eats.
 And you know that commercially made items are often more expensive than homemade.
 The same is true for these chocolate oatmeal cookies.

-Is it cheaper to bake your own cookies?
-Here’s how this recipe pencils out, priced with non-sale prices at a mid-range grocery store:
+Look how this recipe pencils out, priced with non-sale prices at a mid-range grocery store: